Concord-Communication/ConcordDesktop/README.md

 # ConcordDesktop

-Desktop application for connecting to Concord servers.
+A standard desktop application for connecting to Concord servers, built using Java and JavaFX.
+This application offers a lightweight, efficient way to connect to any Concord server from your PC.